riboviz/riboviz/docs/user/riboviz_outputs.md

 A meta feature bar chart showing the number of reads occurring at positions around the start codons of genes, faceted by read length.
 As the majority of reads will be 28-31 nt in length, only bar charts for lengths 26-32 nt are shown.
 It is expected that each length will show a peak of reads just upstream of the start codon for all lengths, and then an observable 3nt periodicity following the peak, which will be more distinct in the more common read lengths.
 Note: the Y axis scale will vary for each read length.

+*Potential names*

+startcodon_gridbar, start_gridbar_readlen, readlen_gridbar_start

 ## `startcodon_ribogrid.pdf`

-A meta feature density plot showing the number of reads occurring at positions around the start codons of genes with the y axis as read length, and the colour intensity showing read count.
+A meta feature heatmap showing the number of reads occurring at positions around the start codons of genes with the y axis as read length, and the colour intensity showing read count.
 It is expected that each length will show a peak of reads just upstream of the start codon for all lengths, shown by an intense dark purple, and then an observable 3nt periodicity following the peak, which will be more distinct in the more common read lengths.

+*Potential names*

+startcodon_readlen_heatmap, heatmap_readlen_pos

 ## `3ntframe_bygene.tsv`